captainsalih/Note/log.md

 # OCT 17
 1) Copy and continue PIT, FLAT, BULK
 2) Check BULK new net stability also for flat
+3) the new new of bulk disperse, use 8.8 for active9
+4) there is also active8 that still not train, get 50 out of it

 # TO DO
 1) pka anthony adsorb and not adsorb, paper, active learning